-How Mixed Martial Arts Has Changed Since UFC 1
+How Mixed Martial Arts (MMA) Has Changed Since UFC 1

-UFC 1 was a tournament-style bout in which eight men started out in four separate bouts with the winners going on to another match until two men were left and a champion was crowned in a final bout.
-The original purpose of these fights was to pit one style against another to see which was superior in a one-on-one bout.
+UFC 1 was a tournament-style bout in which eight men started out in four separate bouts.
+The winners went on to another match until two men were left and a champion was crowned in a final bout.
+The original purpose of these fights was to pit one style against another.
+The organizers hoped to see which style was superior in a one-on-one bout.
 In the video, Royce Gracie fights Art Jimmerson in a bout featuring Brazilian Jiu-Jitsu versus boxing.

 Anybody who watches MMA today could easily guess the outcome of the fight.
 Gracie won the fight easily and ultimately the tournament.
-Today, the idea that any fighter with only boxing as his skill could enter an MMA fight and be competitive is ludicrous, though James Toney did try recently and was dominated by Randy Couture.
+Today, the idea that any fighter with only boxing as his skill could enter an MMA fight and be competitive is ludicrous.
+James Toney, a very accomplished boxer, did try recently.
+Randy Couture beat him easily.

-Though many fights were competitive in the early days of the UFC (particularly since there were no weight classifications), the main point of the whole thing seemed to be to showcase competing styles and see which one was better.
+Many fights were competitive in the early days of the UFC.
+However, that was because there were no weight classes.
+The main point of the whole thing seemed to be pitting competing styles against each other.

 There was also the excitement of pitting a much smaller fighter with superior skills against a larger one with inferior skills.
 This happened many times until weight classifications were introduced, the fight between Royce Gracie and Kimo being one of the classics.
 That being said, raw fighters with brute strength and steel chins have been and continue to be a draw in MMA, though their longevity in the sport is usually short.